 Franz Ehmann, Many Things (it’s a colourful world): “…essentially it is colourful and a world in which many things are going in different directions…In a way throughout my practise there exists a stimulus that comes from the sixties art movement minimalism…and while things are reduced to certain materials as i use them…putting them simply into geometric patterns or very strict boxes cubes etc…i still acknowledge the hand made aspect and or the fabrication through machines…”

 Rex Butler, Ben Quilty The Fog of War: “Why are certain art works popular?
 Because they express something of our attitudes towards things, and thus tell us something about ourselves.
 There is nothing more popular in this year of the centenary of Gallipoli than Ben Quilty’s images of soldiers who have served in Afghanistan, After Afghanistan.
-But what – if we look at them closely – do they have to tell us about contemporary attitudes towards war, perhaps even despite themselves and whether we like it or not?” © Rex Butler all rights reserved.
+But what – if we look at them closely – do they have to tell us about contemporary attitudes towards war?” © Rex Butler all rights reserved.

 Gary Carsley Sciencefictive: “The superabundance of conceptual questions that one is met with when viewing the complex series of surfaces that constitute Carsley’s most recent exhibition seamlessly revolves around an artistic inference, circle the believability of this metaphoric significance that exists between, within and throughout the artistic object, time, space, place and of course the viewer in situ.
 What we are challenged with are a profusion of conceptual slippages between illusion and reality”.

 Simon Degroot, Indirect Response: a Synthesis of Abstract Constructs.
 “Simon Degroot’s research interest focuses on the translation of formal elements in contemporary abstraction, tracing how and when shapes become reused, and from where they are sourced.
 To be able to investigate this he must speak many of the so-called ‘languages of art’; he must understand the logic of past aesthetics in order to apply this process of translation into contemporary abstraction.
-These recent works articulate the fluency with which he speaks these aesthetic languages”. © Cameron Hope all rights reserved.
+These recent works articulate the fluency…” © Cameron Hope all rights reserved.

 Nic Plowman, The Sensation of Logic: “In viewing himself firstly as a drawer rather than a painter, and being known more for delicate watercolours than lusty oils and acrylics, Nic Plowman’s Popes, Kings and Other Fools exhibition at Anthea Polson Art marks a turn in his career.
 Where Plowman’s two previous shows were self-referential in reflecting his serious health issues and near-death experience, his new work examines the unparalleled status of religious figures in Christian art.
 Plowman explains the impetus for this exhibition as being…” © Jane Denison all rights reserved.